 We’ve just reached historical marker #1 on the Hasenclever Iron Trail.
 This is the last marker we will see today.
 This marker describes Long Pond Village, a long ago industrial village that supported the nearby Long Pond Ironworks.

 We are now approaching the Wanaque River.
 The word “Wanaque” is Native American for “place of the Sassafras Tree”.
 A good portion of the length of the Wanaque River is impounded to form the Monksville and Wanaque Reservoirs.
 Ross tells us that a bridge used to cross the Wanaque River to the old Long Pond Ironworks but was washed away when Hurricane Irene struck in 2011.
-The NYNJ Trail Conference is planning to rebuild the bridge in 2013.
+The NYNJ Trail Conference rebuilt the bridge in 2013.

 We have now left the Hasenclever Iron trail and are turning north on the joint Sterling Ridge/Highlands Trail.
 The Blue-on-white 8.6 mile Sterling Ridge Trail leads to Sterling Forest State Park in New York if we kept going straight.
 Don’t worry!
 Ross has no plans to take us out of New Jersey today.